x

 The short answer is no.

 A much larger weather pattern is helping guide Milton toward Florida and away from Texas.
 The cold front at the beginning of this week plays a huge part in keeping any tropical activity away from Texas this week.
-It is also the same system that will help bring Milton down a category ahead of landfall.
+It is also the same system that helped bring Milton down a category ahead of landfall.

 October typically does not bring much tropical activity to Texas.
 Only 6 hurricanes or tropical storms have made landfall in Texas during October on record (records go back to the 1800s).